runcmdru/runcmdru/README.md

 ### Bongiorno a tutti! 👋

-- 🌱 I’m currently learning
-- 🤔 I’m looking for money 8)
+- 😇 The IT Crowd
+- 💎 Ctrl + V Developer
+- 🔮 SEO Expert
-- ⚡ Fun fact: i'm russian
+- ⚡ KEEP CALM and USE VPN